Cultural Heritage, MSc

 Aberdeen

-This MSc programme provides essential training in the practical and theoretical elements of culture and heritage and is aimed at students from a wide range of academic backgrounds who wish to pursue opportunities in heritage agencies and organisations, professional heritage research units, local authorities, museums or the education sectors.
+The MSc Cultural Heritage provides essential training in the practical and theoretical elements of cultural heritage.
+It is suitable for students from a wide range of academic backgrounds who wish to pursue opportunities in heritage agencies and organisations, professional research units, local authorities, museums or the education sectors.

 Available Programmes of Study